Thatonecup/Thatonecup.github.io/README.md

 ## Index.html File Updates:

 #### When you see “Update: example”, this is telling you a location you are expected to update.
 For example,
-- Template, “Update: Full Name”
+- Template: “Update: Full Name”
-- Updated, “John Smith”
+- Updated: “John Smith”

 #### Information about what you are updating is visible this comment style:
 	<!--